How to Configure Spanning Tree on Cisco Switch in GNS3

 L2-SW-7#

-The purpose of PortFast configuration in Layer 2 Switches is to ensure that interfaces configure as PortFast from STP Convergence processing is not processed during BPDU packet exchange.
+The purpose of PortFast configuration in Layer 2 Switches is to ensure that interfaces configured as PortFast from STP Convergence processing are not processed during BPDU packet exchange.

 Step 1